luca-avila/shoptrack-backend/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📞 Support

-For questions or issues, please open an issue on the project repository.
+For questions, issues, or feature requests, please open an issue on the project repository.

+---

+**Ready to try ShopTrack?** Visit **[https://shop-track-one.vercel.app/](https://shop-track-one.vercel.app/)** to start managing your inventory today!